second-state/blog/content/post/20191118-ethereum-developer-abi-en.md

 ![](/images/20191112-abi-01.png)
-This article is to introduce Smart Contract ABI, the first piece in the series .
+This article is to introduce Smart Contract ABI, the first piece in the series.

-In short: Blockchain Smart Contract ABI is the interface between smart contracts and blockchain applications.
+tl;dr Blockchain Smart Contract ABI is the interface between smart contracts and blockchain applications.
 After a smart contract is compiled into a binary file by a compiler like [BUIDL](https://buidl.secondstate.io/), an ABI is automatically generated, recording the functions and parameters of the smart contract.
 When a user uses a blockchain application, the smart contract is called with this ABI.

 ## What is an ABI